 Be sure to try out some Peking duck and spend some time exploring the city’s hutongs.

 Where to stay in Beijing: There are countless hostels and hotels in Beijing.
-I stayed at the Leo Hostel and enjoyed my time, but any highly rated hostel should be great.
+I stayed at the Leo Hostel and highly recommend it.
+It’s in a great location, and has a nice common area to meet other travellers.

 Getting around Beijing: Beijing has an extensive metro system, and I used it to get everywhere.
 Many of the main tourist sites are located within walking distance of Tiananmen Square.